PixeINinja/SwiftFaceAPI/README.md

 ---

-Feel free to post this documentation in your group or wherever required so that users can understand how to interact with the SwapFace API.
+Feel free to post this documentation in your group or wherever required so that users can understand how to interact with the SwiftSwap API.